anthonydahanne/terracotta-oss-docker/server/README.md

     [TC] 2015-12-05 04:17:31,299 INFO - Management server started on 0.0.0.0:9540

-You can also load [http://DOCKER_HOST:9510/config](http://DOCKER_HOST:9510/config) from the host machine to see the configuration of your Terracotta Server Array.
+You can also load [http://DOCKER_HOST:9510/config](http://DOCKER_HOST:9510/config) to see the configuration of your Terracotta Server Array.

 It's now ready and waiting for clients